Students Feeding Change

 Project Model: Click on this infographic to learn about the Students Feeding Change project model, which can be applied to any campus-specific context.

-If you are interested in learning about the multi-stakeholder social innovation labs and innovative convening workshops Meal Exchange has hosted on campuses, feel free to read our workshop summaries below.
+If you are interested in learning about student food insecurity on individual campuses, or the multi-stakeholder, innovative workshops Meal Exchange has hosted at universities, feel free to read our resources and workshop summaries below.

 Convening Workshop, Ryerson University (May 2018)